 When it comes to equity and inclusion, SLUH is especially proud of several alumni who have done notable work toward creating a community where the wounds of poverty, hatred and discrimination are healed.
-Following are Jr. Bills featured on our Alumni Trailblazers display, which celebrates the achievements of graduates of color.
-It is situated on the first floor of our main building near the Robinson Library (scroll down for a full display description).
+Following are Jr. Bills who will be featured on our Alumni Trailblazers display, celebrating the achievements of graduates of color.
+This display will be situated in our main building after completing renovations this upcoming school year (scroll down for a full display description).
 Nominations are welcome.

 Celebrating the Achievements of Graduates of Color

 Like the history of our country, the history of SLUH is marked by the sin of racism but also the courage and achievement of Black people and other people of color.
 We remember those who were enslaved by Bishop DuBourg when he founded the school in 1818.
 We remember the six enslaved people who, against their will, made the treacherous journey from Maryland to St. Louis along with the group of Jesuits who would eventually assume responsibility for Saint Louis University.
 We remember the scores of other people whose unfree labor added to the growing university’s wealth and prosperity.
 We remember the pioneering Black students who, starting in 1946, first availed themselves of the opportunity to attend this high school from which they would previously have been barred because of their race.
 And we honor the unique courage of Black, Latino, Asian, Arab, and other students of color who attend this predominantly White institution today.